openstack/openstack-manuals/doc/networking-guide/source/config-ml2.rst

 DHCP agent
 ^^^^^^^^^^

-The DHCP agent is responsible for :term:`DHCP` (Dynamic Host Configuration Protocol) and RADVD (Router Advertisement Daemon) services.
+The DHCP agent is responsible for :term:`DHCP <Dynamic Host Configuration Protocol (DHCP)>` and RADVD (Router Advertisement Daemon) services.
 It requires a running L2 agent on the same node.

 Configuration for the DHCP agent is typically done in the ``dhcp_agent.ini`` configuration file.
 Make sure that on agent start